The Commonplace

 Key Points

-• Policy takeaway (high level): realizing AI’s potential for circular-economy goals requires coordinated interventions across environmental regulation, digital infrastructure, and workforce skill formation.
+• Policy message: realizing AI’s potential for circular economy objectives requires coordinated policy on environmental regulation, digital infrastructure, and workforce skill formation.

 Data & Methods